10 Dec 2019 to 10 Jul 2020

 Universities are large and complex institutions with a mix of teaching, research, and public good at their core.
 This section reflects on the university and the role of public engagement professionals in creating change within these institutions.

 Over several exercises to help understand their motivations, skills, knowledge and attributes, this section helps public engagement professionals develop their own approach to culture change.

 This section looks in more depth at some specific approaches the Public Engagement Unit used at the University of Bath to create change.
 This section is broken down into 11 different lessons covering; Processes, Working with Others and Being Yourself.

-A Field Guide to Public Engagement and Culture Change
+Alternatively a digital version of A Field Guide to Public Engagement and Culture Change is available to download.

 The approach outlined in the Field Guide builds on the work of previous Public Engagement Unit staff Ed Stevens and Jo Coleman.

 Copy checking with support from Hilary Jackson and Lucy Goldring, Freelance Public Engagement Professionals.

 Thanks to colleagues past and present from the other seven universities who were the Catalysts for Public Engagement with Research for helping shape our approach.

 Thanks to the team at the National Co-ordinating Centre for Public Engagement for their invaluable insight, advice and guidance since 2012.